 **Same ratios apply for virtual.

-How can you, as a Girl Scout volunteer, determine whether an activity is safe and appropriate for Girl Scouts?
-Good judgment and common sense often dictate the answer.
+You should always refer to the Safety Activity Checkpoints before planning activities.
+These can be found here, or in the Volunteer Toolkit under resources.
 What’s safe in one circumstance may not be safe in another.
 An incoming storm, for example, might force you to assess or discontinue an activity.
 If you are uncertain about the safety of an activity, call Girl Scouts of Western Ohio staff with full details and don’t proceed without approval.
 Remember, the safety of girls is your most important consideration.

 Safety Activity Checkpoints